 of mundane objects which surround

-me, then I am going to
+me, then I am going to auction the

 objects off, selling them as ways in

 to the stories they embody.
 It is an

 experiment, a new literary genre.
 I am

 inventing it, so please help me be the first

 to cash in.
 I'll start with this tennis ball.
 It was

 sitting on the floor, the first thing I saw which I knew

 to get better, but this was the first, my fuzzy wide world.
 Yours.

 1The last remaining people of the 20th century,